-- For the purpose of our audit we used overall materiality of \$3.258 million, which represents approximately 1% of the Registered Scheme's net assets attributable to unitholders. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose net assets as this is a generally accepted benchmark in the fund industry. - We utilised a 1% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+- For the purpose of our audit we used overall materiality of \$3.09 million, which represents approximately 1% of the Registered Scheme's net assets attributable to unitholders. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose net assets because, in our view:

+it is the metric against which the performance of the Registered Scheme is most commonly measured, and a generally accepted benchmark for Registered Scheme. - We utilised a 1% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.